 Cathy Lui concentrates on trying complex litigation matters and trade secrets disputes, representing both plaintiffs and defendants in tech, financial services, and retail industries.
 Cathy has a particular focus on obtaining and defending against TROs and preliminary injunctions under exigent circumstances in fast-paced trade secret actions.

 Cathy also engages in complex commercial litigation including employee mobility, breach of contract, and fraud cases.
 Her matters are often high-profile and industry-changing.
 Cathy's practice also includes trade secrets counseling and investigations on joint ventures, third-party vendor relationships, and emerging technology to help minimize the risk to companies.
 Bloomberg recently quoted Cathy regarding the risk on joint ventures.
 Cathy has significant experience in actions arising from the Defend Trade Secrets Act (DTSA), which created the first federal civil misappropriation of trade secrets claim in May 2016.
 Cathy has helped shape DTSA law on behalf of her clients through her involvement in some of the earliest DTSA litigation.
 Many of her trade secrets cases involve parallel criminal proceedings.

-For her achievements, Legal 500 recognized Cathy as a "Next Generation Lawyer" in trade secrets.
+For her achievements, Legal 500 recognized Cathy as a "Next Generation Partner" in trade secrets in 2019, 2020, and 2021.
 The National Asian Pacific American Bar Association also recently honored Cathy as a 2019 Best Lawyer Under 40.
-This annual list recognizes individuals within the APA community who have achieved prominence or distinction in their field and demonstrated a strong commitment to APA community or civic affairs.
+This annual list recognizes individuals within the APA community who have achieved prominence or distinction in their field and demonstrated a strong commitment to the APA community or civic affairs.

 Cathy's notable engagements include the following: